chocolatey/docs/input/en-us/choco/commands/index.md

      --timeout, --execution-timeout=VALUE
      CommandExecutionTimeout (in seconds) - The time to allow a command to finish before timing out.
 Overrides the default execution timeout in the configuration of 2700 seconds.
-'0' for infinite starting in 0.10.4.
+Supply '0' to disable the timeout.

  -c, --cache, --cachelocation, --cache-location=VALUE
      CacheLocation - Location for download cache, defaults to %TEMP% or value